dotnet/runtime/docs/project/api-review-process.md

 decision whether we want to pursue the proposal or not.
 In this phase, the goal isn't necessarily to perform an in-depth review; rather, we want to make sure that the proposal is actionable, i.e. has a concrete design, a sketch of the APIs and some code samples that show how it should be used.
-If changes are necessary, the requester is encouraged to edit the issue description.
+If changes are necessary, the owner will set the label `api-needs-work`.
+To make the changes, the requester should edit the top-most issue description.
 This allows folks joining later to understand the most recent proposal.
-To avoid confusion, the requester should maintain a tiny change log, like a bolded "Updates:" followed by a bullet point list of the updates that were being made.
+To avoid confusion, the requester can maintain a tiny change log, like a bolded "Updates:" followed by a bullet point list of the updates that were being made.
+When you the feedback is addressed, the requester should notify the owner to re-review the changes.

 4. **Owner makes decision**.
 When the owner believes enough information is available to make a decision, they will update the issue accordingly: